by Ven. Thubten Chodron

 How do we use Buddhist values to inform our political decisions?
 Or do we first decide what we believe and then select a quotation from the Buddha to validate our opinion?
 For example, one person could say, “The Buddha believed that people should make their own decisions and be responsible for them.
 Therefore, as a Buddhist, I am pro-choice.”
 Another person could say, “The Buddha said killing is a destructive action.
 Therefore, as a Buddhist, I oppose abortion.”
 In other hot social and political issues, similar things occur.

 Yet another challenge lies in choosing compassionate methods to accomplish our political and social goals.
 For example, do we boycott Chinese goods and oppose China having MFN status because we want freedom for Tibet?
 Many people do, yet His Holiness the Dalai Lama opposes such action because it will harm the average Chinese who is not responsible for the government policy on Tibet.
-As a supporter of freedom for Tibet, do we ban together with Jesse Helms who also opposes China, although some of his other political views may be repugnant to us?
+As a supporter of freedom for Tibet, do we ban together with a political leader who also opposes China, although some of his other political views may be repugnant to us?

 By now, we have found ourselves deep in questions.
 Each of us must spend quiet time in reflection, looking at our own mind and coming to our own conclusions.
 While the cushion leads us to compassionate action in the world, these actions lead us back to the cushion.
 They are interdependent.